melaniebrgr/learning-computer-science/09-science/01-antibodies.md

 ### In camelids

-Humans only produce conventional antibodies with both heavy and light chains.
-Camelids and sharks produce heavy chain only antibodies by contrast.
+Humans only produce "conventional" antibodies with heavy and light chains.
+Camelids produce both conventional antibodies (VH genes) and heavy chain only antibodies (VHH genes).

 - **HcAb (heavy chain only antibodies)**: antibodies that are naturally produced by camelids and sharks
-- **VHH or nanobody (variable domain of heavy-chain of heavy-chain only antibody)**: A VHH is the antigen binding fragment of heavy chain only antibodies.
-This fragment is also sometimes called a nanobody.
-VHHs are sometimes prefered as a therapeutic biologic because they are very small, stable, and soluble, and tolerate heat and pH extremes better.
-Because they are single domains, they are easy to express in microbes, have good tissue penetration and ability to bind concave epitopes, and lend themselves well to constructions like bispecifics.
+- **VHH or nanobody (variable domain of heavy-chain of heavy-chain only antibody)**: A VHH is the antigen binding fragment of a heavy chain only antibody.
+This fragment is also called a nanobody (trademark Sanofi).
+VHHs are sometimes prefered as a therapeutic biologics because they are relatively small, stable, soluble, and tolerate heat and pH extremes better.
+Because they are single domains, they are also easy to express in microbes, have good tissue penetration and ability to bind concave epitopes, and lend themselves well to constructions like bispecifics.
 VHHs are typically camelid-derived and then humanized (framework and surface residues engineered to look more human) to reduce immunogenicity (1).

-### Therapeutically relevant contructs of potentially mixed provenance
+### Therapeutically relevant artificial contructs

 - **bivalent VHH**: A bivalent VHH is a single-chain construct where two identical VHH domains are linked so that one molecule binds two identical targets, e.g. caplacizumab
-- **bispecific VHH**: A bispecific VHH is a single-chain construct where two different VHH domains are linked so that one molecule binds two distinct targets at the same time.
-The format is usually a “tandem VHH”: VHH1–linker–VHH2, where the linker is a flexible Gly‑Ser chain.
+- **bispecific VHH**: A bispecific VHH is a single-chain construct where two different VHH domains are linked so that one molecule binds two distinct targets.
+The format is usually a “tandem VHH”: `VHH1–linker–VHH2`, where the linker is a flexible Gly‑Ser chain.
-- **scFv (single-chain variable fragment)**: A VH–linker–VL single‑chain variable fragment.
-An scFv is a small engineered antibody fragment that contains just the variable regions of the heavy and light chains joined together in a single polypeptide by a flexible linker.
-“Single‑chain” refers to VH and VL being encoded in one continuous chain.
-"Variable fragment" indicates that only the variable (V) regions of the antibody not the constant (C) regions are included.
-Together they recreate a full antigen‑binding site (paratope).
+- **scFv (single-chain variable fragment)**: An scFv is a small engineered antibody fragment that contains just the variable regions of the heavy and light chains joined together in a single polypeptide by a flexible linker.
+It's a single‑chain construct with tandem VH and VL fragments: `VH–linker–VL`.
+Only the variable (V) regions of the antibody and not the constant (C) regions are included.
+Together they recreate a full antigen‑binding paratope site.
-- **BiTE (bispecific T‑cell engager)**: a single‑chain bispecific antibody format made of two linked binding domains that bring a T cell into contact with a target cell (usually a tumor cell).
-The binding domains could be VHHs or ScFvs.
+- **BiTE (bispecific T‑cell engager)**: a single‑chain bispecific antibody format made of two linked binding domains that bring a T cell into contact with a target cell, usually a tumor cell.
+The binding domains could be VHHs or VHVLs, but the main characteristic is that one site engages a T-cell.
-- **scFv-Fc**: scFv‑Fc fusions are recombinant antibodies where an scFv (the VH–linker–VL single‑chain variable fragment) is fused to the Fc region of an IgG, giving a “mini‑IgG” with one scFv arm and an Fc tail.
-The N‑terminus is an scFv (VH and VL joined by a flexible Gly‑Ser linker), and the C‑terminus is the Fc (hinge–CH2–CH3) from an IgG heavy chain; they dimerize via the Fc just like an IgG.
+- **scFv-Fc**: scFv‑Fc fusions are recombinant antibodies where a scFv is fused to the Fc region of an IgG, giving a “mini‑IgG” conformation.
+The N‑terminus is an scFv (VH and VL joined by a flexible Gly‑Ser linker), and the C‑terminus is the Fc (hinge–CH2–CH3) from an IgG heavy chain.
+The halves can dimerize via the Fc just like an IgG.
 Functionally, the scFv provides antigen binding, while the Fc contributes stability, solubility, and extended half‑life.
 - **APCs (antibody-peptide conjugates)**: (_Not_ an antigen presenting cell.)

 ## References